Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 ```

-The generated code is a valid python code that may be used and executed.
+The generated code is valid python code that may be used and executed.
 Though, the test literally doesn't do anything other than setting the output parameter to a default value.
 The `do` function is basically all we need to write tests, so in this section we will discuss
 how to write tests and how to integrate the tester and operate on the hardware.

-The test will be provided with the a `context` objects container which contains all available interfaces such as instrument/actuator/tester...
+The test will be provided with a `context` objects which contains all available interfaces such as instrument/actuator/tester...

-The context could be used as follow:
+The context could be used as follow (more [here](./TestInterface.md)):

 ```Python
 self.context.tester.<operate_on_hardware>
 ```

-__note__: Spyder-IDE will provide the auto completion support needed to select the right interface
+__note__: Spyder-IDE will provide the auto completion support needed to select the corresponding members & functions

 __note__: operating on the tester may require tester specific knowledge